Use the Push API

 In contrast with a standard source, a new Push source doesn’t include default mappings.
 However you should be aware that Push sources have a peculiar default behavior when it comes to populating fields with metadata values (see Understanding Push Source Item Metadata).

 After this set up, you would use the Push API.
-In general this consists in writing code to regularly:
+In general this consists of writing code to regularly:

 Add, update, and/or delete content as appropriate in your Push source and security identity provider using the Push API.
 See: